Zucchini Tots

 2. Add more panko breadcrumbs if the mixture is too wet.
 You should feel it sticking together.
 If not, add more breadcrumbs 1 tablespoon at a time until it does.

-3. Make the tots in a mini muffin tin.
+3. Make your tots in a mini muffin tin.
 Instead of rolling each tot individually, you can scoop the mixture into mini muffin cavities sprayed with non-stick cooking spray.

 Serving Ideas